Nonequilibrium chemical short-range order in metallic alloys: Results

 The kinetics of solidification is a complex physical process in which atoms in the liquid self-organize into the crystalline solid phase --- a transition that occurs at the interface between the solid and liquid phases\autocite{freitas_uncovering_2020,sun_mechanism_2018}.
+The rate at which this transition happens (i.e., growth rate) determines the SRO of the as-cast state.
 Slower growth rates provide liquid atoms more time to self-organize and form chemical SRO in the solid phase.
 However, even at $\Delta T = 1\,\t{K}$ the amount of remnant SRO ($D_\t{sro} = 0.0201 \,\t{bits}$) is still significantly lower than the equilibrium SRO at the melting temperature ($D_\t{sro} = 0.0323 \,\t{bits}$).
-This indicates that manufactured as-cast alloys should not be considered devoid of SRO, nor considered to have the SRO of an equilibrium alloy at the melting point.
+This indicates that manufactured as-cast alloys should not be considered devoid of SRO, nor considered to have the SRO of an equilibrium alloy at the melting point\autocite{han_ubiquitous_2024}.
 The lowest amount of remnant SRO is obtained for $\Delta T \geq 261\,\t{K}$, which coincides with the plateau in growth rate (figs.~\rref{figure_1}{e} and \rref{figure_1}{f}).
-Under these extreme undercoolings the liquid atoms have little time to self-organize.
+Under these far-from-equilibrium conditions the liquid atoms have little time to self-organize.